Aug 27, 2020

 DOUGLAS HOFSTADTER: Yeah, right.
 Right.
 No, this is not the best one.

-ROBERT: It is just one.
+ROBERT: It is the best one.

 DOUGLAS HOFSTADTER: No, stop it.
 Okay, here we go.
 Okay.
 Okay.